DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/WorkloadManagement/index.rst

 ElasticJobParametersDB is a DB class which is used to interact with an ElasticSearch backend.
 It contains methods to retreive (get) information about the Job Parameters along with updating and creating those parameters.

-The class consists of two main methods:
+The class exposes two methods:

   * getJobParameters(JobID, ParamList (optional)):
     This method can be used to get information of the Job Parameters based on the JobID.
 Returns name and value.